Neuroscience, B.S.

 4. Graduates will have the foundation to successfully pursue post-baccalaureate education and/or professional careers.

-Neuroscience students must complete a minimum total of 70 credits for the major.
+Neuroscience students must complete a minimum of 70 credits for the major.

 University Undergraduate Core32-35